 Our registered dietitians are available to answer your nutrition questions.
 For more information or for a nutrition referral, please call 1-866-TIDELANDS

 The diabetes self-management program begins with an individual assessment during which you meet with a Tidelands Health dietitian.
 Participants also attend a regular schedule of weekly classes.

 During the initial appointment, your height, weight and blood pressure will be assessed.
 Based on the assessment results, you will be given a customized food plan to help you manage your diabetes.

 Class Support and Instruction

-For two consecutive days, participants attend classes where dietitians, nurse educators and others will provide complete information about diabetes, its impacts and what you can do to best manage your diabetes.
+Participants attend a series of four weekly classes where dietitians and nurse educators will provide complete information about diabetes, its impacts and what you can do to best manage your diabetes.
 Wide-ranging topics include glucometer care and use, signs and symptoms of hypoglycemia and hyperglycemia, foot care, dining out guidelines and much more.